 It bleaches and decolorizes the melanin pigment.
 It is called photobleaching.
 But not every hair gets photobleached.
 The ability of the hair to turn blonde lies in their genes.

 With aging, the melanin production becomes less that results in the whitening and lightening of the hair.
 The decrease in melanin production is due to the death of the melanocyte cells.

 Hormones are the substance present in the body that sends signals and messages to different body parts.
 For the production of melanin, various hormones send their signals.
 Any change to these hormone level will stop these signals and decreases the melanin production.

 It results in blonding and lightening of the black hair.
 So, many factors that imbalances the hormonal level might lead to this change.
 These are stress, puberty, menstruation, pregnancy.

 Genes play a significant role in the blonding of hair.
-Unless you do not have it on your genes, your hair will not blonde out naturally.
-It is the reason why peoples with the same hair color end up having different results even after the same sunlight exposure, stress, or aging.
+Unless you do not have it in your genes, your hair will not blonde out naturally.
+It is the reason why people with the same hair color end up having different results even after the same sunlight exposure, stress, or aging.

 5. Medical conditions and illness

 Various medical conditions turn hair blonde.
 The cause may range from a change in the gene to destruction or underproduction of the melanocyte cells.
 Some of the diseases are Prader Willi syndrome, Albinism, and Vitamin B12 deficiency.